 Our homes work hard for us all year round but it’s safe to say that the festive season is when we come to expect so much more of it.
-From additional company at dinner to impromptu drop-ins by the family to hosting Christmas dinner, more cosy nights in front of the TV and plenty of overnight guests, this time of year, our homes are expected to expand to our ever-changing requirements.
+From additional company at dinner and impromptu drop-ins by the family, to hosting Christmas dinner, more cosy nights in front of the TV and plenty of overnight guests, this time of year, our homes are expected to expand to our ever-changing requirements.

 How do you ensure that your home is up to the task?
 With some clever furniture and planning, you’ll find having the right pieces to meet the demands of the Christmas season can make all the difference.

 If your dining table normally only needs to accommodate four family members but you’re expecting eight for Christmas dinner, an extending dining table will be your answer.
 With extra leaves that hide away when not in use, you can comfortably accommodate a larger group only when you need it.

 For extra seating, benches work especially well for their ability to squeeze a few more bodies in place (especially children).
 When they aren’t required at the dining table, benches come in handy almost anywhere else in the house – from your hallway to the bedroom and beyond – and are easy to move whenever additional seating is required.